deyagenao/AffordIt/README.md

 Afford It is a financial planner that allows users to track their monthly expenses and income.
 Users can create shared accounts to help them plan with loved ones or friends.
 For those

 ### Technologies
-- Spring Boot, Spring Web, Lombok, Sl4j
+- Spring Boot, Spring Web, Spring Data JPA, Lombok, Slf4j
 - MariaDB
 - Thymeleaf
 - Written in Java, HTML, CSS and JavaScript